cspalding93/Podcast-Recommender-System/README.md

 ________________________

 ## UPDATES (12/6):
 The first version of the recommender is possible on a personal system with the RAM available, otherwise a cloud computing system will be required.
 The next step is to publish a flask application that will allow for a better demo of the recommender.
 Most recent recommender is in the "Final Recommender.ipynb" notebook.
 The final write up will be published on 12/8 with visuals.
+Some CSV files are not able to be uploaded due to the size restriction of GitHub.
+File paths will need to be adjusted for recreation if cloaned.

 (11/24)
 Recommender based on the content is functional within a jupyter notebook.
 Production of a genre classifier was paused this week to focus my time on further reading on LSTR-CNNs for text classifications.